WPS500X Pressure Transducer

 With the unparalleled resolution and accuracy of the WPS500X Automotive Pressure Transducer you can perform a quick and accurate pressure analysis of many automotive systems.

-Often, problems reported by customers can have many potential causes, and simply reading fault codes leaves you no closer to a solution.
-In addition to the comprehensive electrical testing provided by PicoScope, the addition of a WPS500X provides you with that same detailed insight into the engine system for accurate diagnosis of common problems such as:
+There are many potential causes for a particular problems reported by a customer, and simply reading fault codes leaves you no closer to a solution.
+The PicoScope provides comprehensive electrical testing.
+Adding a WPS500X pressure transducer provides you with a more detailed insight into the engine system.
+Accurately diagnose common problems such as:

 - No start